XuYue280/XuYue280/README.md

 ##### Lab 5:  Hash Tables with Linear and Quadratic Probing
         - resolve collision by linear and quadratic probing
         - rehash
-        - claculate the average number of probes for successful and unsuccessful search
+        - calculate the average number of probes for successful and unsuccessful search

 ##### Lab 6:  Functions and Arrays：
         - vectors addition